 How do Muslims celebrate Ramadan?

 During Ramadan, Muslims increase their worship in God by reading Quran, the holy book for Muslims, giving alms and charity, and doing good deeds.
-Muslims pray a night prayer after breaking their fast, called Tarawih, usually at the mosque in congregation.
+Muslims pray a night prayer after breaking their fast, called Tarawih, usually at the mosque in the congregation.
 Muslims believe good deeds are increased in blessings during this month.
+During the pandemic, many organizations and mosques have created virtual programming.

 Are there any traditions associated with Ramadan?